bt3gl/building_blog/content/paillier.md

 ![img](http://i.imgur.com/7LMyBGx.png)

 The [ASIS CTF] happened last weekend.
 Although I ended up not playing all I wanted, I did spend some time working on a crypto challenge that was worth a lot of points in the game.
-The challenge was about a sort of not well-known system, the [Paillier cryptosystem].
+The challenge was about a sort of a not well-known system, the [Paillier cryptosystem].

 ____